kalvelukas/rpgbot/README.rst

 1. run on Discord

-1. support Shadowrun 5th Ed.
+1. roll dice to the chat

 ------------

-Modules *ready*:
+Modules *almost ready*:

 helpmsg